victorlga/cloud-course-project/docs/README.md

 ![Infrastructure Diagram](infra_diagram.jpg)

 ## Getting Started
-To deploy this infrastructure, ensure you have Terraform installed and configured with AWS credentials.
+To deploy this infrastructure, ensure you have Terraform installed and configured with AWS credentials of an account with access to my S3 bucket.
 Follow the steps below:

 0. Make sure you have Terraform (v1.6.3) installed and configured with AWS credentials
 1. Initialize Terraform: `terraform init`